GuardBear2/SIEM/src/engine/test/health_test/README.md

-# Health Tests for Wazuh-Engine Integrations
+﻿# Health Tests for GuardBear-Engine Integrations

 ## Overview

-This directory contains the necessary tools and scripts to run health tests for various integrations within the Wazuh-Engine ruleset.
+This directory contains the necessary tools and scripts to run health tests for various integrations within the GuardBear-Engine ruleset.
 These tests are crucial for verifying the correctness and efficacy of each integration by comparing actual outputs against expected outcomes.

 ## Directory Structure